-- If the person has a history of trauma during their childhood or are facing it as a young adult.
-Trauma can take many forms, from all types of abuse, to witnessing crime or an accident, or exposed to crime or violence.
+- If the person has a history of trauma during their childhood or is facing it as a young adult.
+Trauma can take many forms, from all types of abuse to witnessing a crime or an accident, or exposed to crime or violence.

 People may know the potential risks of drug use, but they may still choose to take the risk (and even ask others to join them), while others may not be aware of all the risks.
 Then, once they’re hooked, it can be very difficult to stop.
 Want to know more about the actual science behind this?
 Check out our expanded resource on “The Science of Addiction.”

 Join the No Shame MovementJoin our national movement to combat stigma, because there’s No Shame in getting help for mental health and addiction.

 Just the Facts: AlcoholGet the facts you need to know about drinking so you can make an informed choice.

 Just the Facts: Anxiety in Mental HealthGet the facts you need to know about anxiety and how to get help.

 Just The Facts: Friend in Recovery?
 How to Have Their BackYour friend is still the same person, but learn how addiction/substances affected their life.

 No Shame Resources – Supporting Mental HealthSAFE Project is working to stop the stigma surrounding mental health and addiction.
 These resources can help.